David Campion

 Director: Cy Endfield, 1964

-In 1879 the British Army suffered one of its worst defeats when Zulu forces massacred 1,200 of its troops at Isandhlwana in South Africa.
+In 1879 the British Army suffered one of its worst defeats when Zulu forces massacred 1,200 of its troops at Isandlwana in South Africa.
 A short time after the main battle a Zulu force numbering in excess of 4,000 warriors advanced on a British supply post at "Rorke's Drift" guarded by 139 Welsh infantrymen.
 This film was made in the 1960s at a time when Britain's colonial control over Africa was rapidly disintegrating.

 © MGM/UA